DFE-Digital/manage-courses-ui/Readme.md

 2. opens up url to external auth
 3. user logins in on external auth
 4. user is then redirected back to localhost  (redirect url provided from localhost in step 2)
-5. localost then extract the user details
+5. localhost then extract the user details

 ## Sign-in service links